Experience the Macedon Ranges in summer

 - Gin tasting in the countryside at the rustic Big Tree Distillery

-- And a Mountain Gin tasting and vineyard lunch at Mount Towrong Vineyard’s cellar door on Mount Macedon.
+- Experience a Mountain Gin tasting and vineyard lunch at Mount Towrong Vineyard’s cellar door on Mount Macedon.

 Summer picnic spots in the Macedon Ranges